-The Baker Institute's Aboriginal Health is a national program of research which began in Central Australia and has expanded to include additional sites at Melbourne and Sydney.
+The Baker Institute's Aboriginal Health Domain is a national body of research which began in Central Australia.

 We are committed to ensuring that Aboriginal and Torres Strait Islander people are engaged and in control of their own health.
 Our ‘way of doing business' includes working with and empowering Indigenous community-controlled organisations.
 In addition we have a focus on facilitating employment and capacity building of Aboriginal and Torres Strait Islander people within our organisation.